 - 16 ounces black beans rinsed and drained

 - ¼ cup yellow onion diced

 - ⅓-1/2 cup panko bread crumbs see note

 - ½ teaspoon kosher salt

 - 1 teaspoon smoked paprika

-- Spread out parchment paper on sheet pan.
-Rinse and drain black beans and pat dry.
-Spread the beans out onto the baking sheet and baked for 10-15 minutes, or until they dry out and begin to split open.
+- Place the beans in a colander and rinse well.
+After rinsing the beans, pat them dry with a paper towel.
+Spread the beans out onto the baking sheet and bake for 10-15 minutes, or until they dry out and begin to split open.

-- Add the beans, sauteed mushrooms and onions, egg, 1/3 cup breadcrumbs, paprika, salt and Worcestershire sauce to a food processor fitted with the s-shaped blade.
-Pulse the mixture until just combined but some chunks of beans remain in tact.
-If the mixture is still fairly wet, add another tablespoon or two or breadcrumbs and mix in by hand.
+- Add the beans, sauteed mushrooms, and onions, egg, ⅓ cup breadcrumbs, paprika, salt, and Worcestershire sauce to a food processor fitted with the s-shaped blade.
+Pulse the mixture until just combined but some chunks of beans remain intact.
+If the mixture is still fairly wet, add another tablespoon or two of breadcrumbs and mix it in by hand.

 - Divide the mixture into 4 equal portions and form into burger patties.
 Place onto the parchment paper lined sheet pan (you can reuse the parchment from cooking the beans.)

 - Bake the burgers at 375℉ for 15 minutes, flip, and continue to bake the burgers for another 10-15 minutes, or until the patties are set.